The blackbird watches me

 It was all about the story.

-"Please Grandma, tell me more about Horace and Doris".
+"Please, Grandma, tell me more about Horace and Doris."

-"Oh, Eliza, I don't know if they have any more adventures".
+"Oh, Eliza, I don't know if they have any more adventures."

-But they always did,
+But they always did.

-and I would settle into the life of the backseat.
+And so I would settle into the life of the backseat.

 That time I got trapped in an elevator.